ec-europa/platform-dev/UPGRADING.md

  assign it to user "Support SMT Jira", send the ticket number to "COMM EUROPA MANAGEMENT"

-## Manual check
+### Manual check

 - Check the admin/reports/status_en for red flags, especially on the DGT connector lines.

 If you see *"The local connector credentials are not set.
 Please contact COMM EUROPA MANAGEMENT."* it means there was an issue in the updb.
-You will need to insert into the connector the credential info that were previously in the settings.php file here admin/config/regional/tmgmt_translator/manage/poetry_en .
+You will need to insert the credential info that were previously set in the settings.php 'poetry_service' variable in the following page: admin/config/regional/tmgmt_translator/manage/poetry_en .